mileallen/pod/readme.md

 </div>
 ```

 Note that the template is rendered for each item in the array, and each component is actually a Pod class in itself, though not exposed to the user directly.
 As such, the parent `div` in the template is its 'wrapper'.
-That is why you see the `data-` variables declared on it, to assign those conditional classes the samee way as the main app wrapper (see the section 'Classes' below).
+That is why you see the `data-` variables declared on it, to assign those conditional classes the same way as the main app wrapper (see the section 'Classes' below).

 To add, delete items or to update individual proteties on items, you can use the following methods: